linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 #### Transfer/Receive files via Bluetooth

-Files could be transferred / received via Bluetooth between UOS PC and non UOS PC or between UOS PC and mobile device (mobile phone / tablet).
+Files could be transferred / received via Bluetooth between Deepin PC and non Deepin PC or between Deepin PC and mobile device (mobile phone / tablet).

 Prerequisite: the Bluetooth devices of both the sender and the receiver have been paired and connected successfully.

-**Transfer files from Bluetooth of UOS PC**
+**Transfer files from Bluetooth of Deepin PC**

-Usage scenario: sender (UOS PC) transfers files via Bluetooth to receiver(non UOS PC / mobile phone / tablet)
+Usage scenario: sender (Deepin PC) transfers files via Bluetooth to receiver(non Deepin PC / mobile phone / tablet)

 1. On the homepage of Control Center, click ![bluetooth_normal](../common/bluetooth_normal.svg).
 2. Switch on **Bluetooth**.
 The system will scan Bluetooth devices nearby automatically.